goharbor/community/proposals/new/Robot-Account-2.md

 * (P1)Whether to provide Kubernetes pull secret for the robot account.
 * (P1)Whether to provide Docker credentials config for the robot account.

+## Security Concern

+* As the robot accounts in different projects may have same name and password, from the current RBAC model, after docker login with the conflict robot, Harbor will grant the robot with all the projects(has the robot) access.

+* If let the project admin can list the system level robots that has the access of the current project,  it needs the project admin can access system resource.